textileio/community/docs/concepts/threads/index.md

 #### Outbound updates

-1. A [blocks](#blocks) describing an update to a thread is signed with the author's private key and encrypted with the thread secret.
+1. A [block](#blocks) describing an update to a thread is signed with the author's private key and encrypted with the thread secret.
 2. The resulting message is then sent over directly to known participants.
 3. If a peer is offline, the message is again encrypted with their public key and delivered to their [cafe inbox(es)](/concepts/cafes/#message-inbox-ing).